 1. The Morton Arboretum

 A stunning natural area open 365 days of the year with 1,700 acres to explore, this natural outdoor living museum with various plants from around the world brings people and communities together.
 Take a walk among giants - and we're not just talking trees!
 Troll Hunt, featuring six 15- to 30-foot-tall sculptures will wow you; on view until early 2021.
 Explore the Visitor Center with The Arboretum Store and Ginkgo Restaurant and Café, nine miles of roads and 16 miles of trails.
 The four-acre Children’s Garden and one-acre Maze Garden are currently closed.
 Timed ticket entry currently required.
-See all of their tips for visiting here.
+See all of their tips for visiting the arboretum.

 2. Fermilab Natural Areas (Fermi National Accelerator Laboratory)*